gentoomen/bhottu/README.md

     registerFunction("don't greet %s", removeGreet, "don't greet <target>", restricted = True)
 ```

-Now I will create methods that check when a user has joined the channel (or changed his name), look for a greeting and greet him:
+Now I will create functions that get called when a user has joined the channel and/or changed his name and greet him:

 ```python
 def checkGreetJoin(arguments, sender):